 Quaternary structure: Subunits of multiple polypeptides are held together in a quaternary structure.
 It is the most complex form of protein.
 For example, hemoglobin is made up of an alpha subunit and a beta subunit.
-Four long chains of amino acids associated with the non-protein heme group which is prosthetic in nature.
+Four long chains of amino acids are associated with the non-protein heme group which is prosthetic in nature.

 Quaternary structures of the protein are a complex arrangement between protein molecules and other non-protein groups for specific functions.

-Read article: Sex determination
+Read the article: Sex determination

 Function of protein